idaholab/moose/modules/subchannel/doc/content/v&v/thors.md

     id=fig:thors_val
     caption= Exit temperature profile ($C_T = 1$).

 Thus far, the turbulent modeling parameter $C_T$ has been calibrated only for square lattice, bare fuel pin assemblies.
 As such, in the above example $C_T$ was arbitarily set to be equal to $1$.
-As a reminder $C_T$ is a tuning parameter that affects the amount of momentum mixing.
+As a reminder $C_T$ is a tuning parameter that affect turbulent momentum cross flows.
+Lerger values of $C_T$ will lead to higher cross flows.
 Higher $C_T$ means more turbulent momentum mixing and flatter velocity profiles.
 For $C_T = 10$ the code calculation is presented in Figure [fig:thors_val2].
 This calculation presents a better agreement with the experimental results, which suggests that the presence of a blockage induces mixing.

 !media figures/FFM-3A2.png
     style=width:60%;margin-bottom:2%;margin:auto;